Policy Agenda

 In addressing this epidemic, the U.S. healthcare system has an invaluable tool at its disposal: physical therapy.

-A new report developed by The Moran Company, an HMA Company, demonstrates that physical therapy is a powerful tool for helping seniors avoid additional falls, reduce pain, and improve their overall wellbeing and quality of life.
+report developed by The Moran Company, an HMA Company, demonstrates that physical therapy is a powerful tool for helping seniors avoid additional falls, reduce pain, and improve their overall wellbeing and quality of life.
 Specifically, the researchers found:

 • Increased physical therapy use by Medicare beneficiaries prone to falls could measurably reduce total healthcare spending.